Siddington, Gloucestershire: History

 The canal was abandoned in 1927, although through-passage of the Sapperton Tunnel had become near impossible after the 1910s when multiple roof collapses had occurred.
 Parts of the canal bed in Siddington were later infilled and some areas built upon.
 The railways were removed in the 1960s; while the decline and closure of the MSWJR preceded it, the Cirencester Branch was a casualty of the Beeching Axe of the early 1960s.

 Governance

-As a civil parish, Siddington has a parish council formed of nine councillors as well as a chair and vice-chair.
-The parish is within the catchment of Cotswold District Council.
+As a civil parish, Siddington has a parish council formed of nine councillors as well as a chair and vice-chair, and is part of Siddington and Cerney Rural ward within Cotswold District Council.
+Since 2024 it has been a part of South Cotswolds constituency represented in Parliament by Dr Roz Savage of the Liberal Democrats.

-Siddington forms part of the Siddington and Cerney Rural ward, itself part of the Cotswolds constituency.
-Since 1992, the MP representing the constituency has been Geoffrey Clifton-Brown.
 Historically, Siddington was in the hundred of Crowthorne and Minety.

 Geography

 Topography

 Siddington is located within the catchment of the River Thames; the River Churn, the farthest tributary from the river mouth, flows through the parish.
 The Environment Agency operates a monitoring station near the site of Siddington Mill.
 Between 2009 and 2012 the classification of fish in the river was "good" or "moderate", and between 2013 and 2016 this fluctuated between "bad", "poor", and "moderate".

 The Cotswold Water Park SSSI is partly within the parish, and the Cotswolds Area of Outstanding Natural Beauty is less than 1 mi northwest of Siddington.
 Part of the Kemble & Ewen Special Landscape Area is within the western extremities of the parish.
 One designated brownfield site is within the parish, on its east border.

 Situated on the edge of the Cotswolds, a contour line at 362 ft AOD runs through the parish.
 Here, the Thames and Severn Canal follows the land to act as a contour canal on its summit pound west of the Siddington Locks.